tobegit3hub/seagull/docs/2014-10-19-seagull-dockerhub-page.md

 I think seagul just helps to make it easy to search and view images in Web UI.
 It's not an important improvement but it actually works.

 It would be better if we can download the images in this page.
-But the data from docker deamon is a stream so we have to think another way to handle it.
+But the data from docker daemon is a stream so we have to think another way to handle it.

 ## Bug Of This Page